 Best Pool Sanitizers in Dallas, Plano & Frisco, TX

 Pool water requires three things in order to be safe and enjoyable for swimmers: filtration, balanced chemistry, and sanitization.
 Sanitizers are a part of the chemistry, and their effectiveness depends on proper chemical balance.
 However, properly balanced water that lacks sanitizer is still unsafe for swimming, a breeding ground for bacteria and algae.
 Therefore, sanitization on its own is essential for pool water quality.
+Give Select Pool Services a call for tablet and salt chlorine pool sanitizers in Dallas, Frisco, or Plano.

 TYPES OF SANITIZERS